nuggetscooking/releases/README.md

 The library must be incorporated into the `.story` source file of your future project.

-Depending on your situation, you can :
+Depending on the situation, you can :
 - **start from scratch** using the reference `.story` file in this repository,
 - **integrate nuggets** into a project without the library,
 - or **update** the nuggets library.